 What insurance do architects need?

 Architects are relied upon in many construction projects, from drawing up initial plans to build a structure, specifying materials to use and overseeing the overall project to its completion.
 Yet it’s often one single person carrying this responsibility, and mistakes can always happen.
 What insurance do architects need?
-A PI Insurance architect policy could cover you if something goes wrong…
+An architect PI insurance policy could cover you if something goes wrong…

 Take architect, Basia Lejonvarn, who was sued £265,000 by her own friends when her advice-free of charge- saw her clients project go wrong.
 Or for example, in 2003, a firm of architects was found liable for contributory negligence after a curry factory was set ablaze by fat from a pan.